Andy Wilkins: Amateur career

 Wilkins graduated from Broken Arrow Senior High in Broken Arrow, Oklahoma in 2007.
 During his senior season, he batted .538 with 18 doubles, a triple and 12 home runs.
 He drove in 53 runs with a .635 on-base percentage and slugged 1.017.
 Wilkins was twice named to the Oklahoma All-State team, as well as the Louisville Slugger High School All-American team.
-He was selected by the Texas Rangers in the 25th round of the 2007 Major League Baseball Draft.
+He was selected by the Texas Rangers in the 25th round of the 2007 Major League Baseball draft.
 He did not sign and decided to attend the University of Arkansas the following year.

 While playing for the Razorbacks, Wilkins lettered three times and helped lead the team to the 2009 College World Series, while being named to the all-tournament team and the Norman Regional's Most Outstanding Player.
 The summer before his junior year, he was named to the USA National Collegiate Baseball team.
 Later that summer, he also played with the Yarmouth-Dennis Red Sox of the Cape Cod League, where he led the team with 5 home runs and 26 runs batted in.

 Professional career

 Chicago White Sox

-Wilkins was drafted by the Chicago White Sox in the fifth round (158th overall) of the 2010 Major League Baseball Draft.
+Wilkins was drafted by the Chicago White Sox in the fifth round (158th overall) of the 2010 Major League Baseball draft.
 He was assigned to play for the Great Falls Voyagers in 2010 and was named a Pioneer League post-season all-star team.
 Wilkins began the 2011 season with the Winston-Salem Dash of the Carolina League.
 He was named Carolina League Player of the Week in May and was named to the 2011 Carolina League All-Star Team.
 He also participated in the 2011 California-Carolina League Home Run Derby.
-Wilkins finished the season with the Dash with a .278 batting average, 72 runs scored, 137 hits, 33 doubles, 0 triples, 23 home runs, 89 RBI's, 91 strikeouts, and a .485 slugging percentage.
+Wilkins finished the season with the Dash with a .278 batting average, 72 runs scored, 137 hits, 33 doubles, 23 home runs, 89 RBI, 91 strikeouts, and a .485 slugging percentage.

-Wilkins played in 8 Spring Training games for the White Sox in March and April 2012.
-After Spring Training, he was assigned to the Birmingham Barons, the Double-A affiliate of the White Sox.
+Wilkins played in eight spring training games for the White Sox in March and April 2012.
+After spring training, he was assigned to the Birmingham Barons, the Double-A affiliate of the White Sox.
 He hit .239 with 17 homers and 69 RBI.
 He returned to Birmingham to start 2013 and was in 67 games and hit .288 with 10 homers and 49 RBI.
 He was promoted to the Triple-A Charlotte Knights of the International League, where he hit .265 in 58 games with seven homers and 30 RBI.

-In 2014 with Charlotte he played in 127 games and batted .293 with 30 homers and 85 RBI.
+In 2014 with Charlotte, Wilkins played in 127 games and batted .293 with 30 home runs and 85 RBI.

 On August 31, 2014, the White Sox purchased his contract and promoted him to the major leagues.
 He was hitless in four at-bats with three strikeouts in his debut.
 His first hit was a double to right field off of Carlos Carrasco of the Cleveland Indians on September 7.
-In 17 games, he had six hits in 43 at bats, with two doubles.
+In 17 games, Wilkins had six hits in 43 at-bats, with two doubles.